Severe Weather in the North East 1901-2010

 19-20 January 1936 Heavy Snow

-Widespread heavy snow blocked roads and railways.
+Widespread heavy snow blocked many roads and railways.
 Some roads were blocked for up to 10 days.
 Snow lay 30cm deep at Bellingham in Northumberland.

 11-13 March 1937 Heavy Snowfall